pivotal/docs-tap/scst-store/enable_encrypted_connection.md

-# Enabling an Encrypted Connection to the Store
+# Enabling an Encrypted Connection to the Supply Chain Security Tools - Store

 You can enable an encrypted connection using one of the following methods, depending on your service environment:

 1. Using `LoadBalancer`
 1. Using `NodePort` — commonly used with local clusters such as kind, or minikube

-After setting the connection, you will get a CA certificate to connect to the store using the CLI or API.
+After setting the connection, you will get a CA certificate to connect to the Supply Chain Security Tools - Store using the CLI or API.

 ## Using `LoadBalancer`